NanoSim/SOFT5/doc/manual/03_porto_overview.md

 2. Coupling from atmomistic modeling (REMARC) to particle modeling (parScale)
 3. Coupling from atmomistic modeling (REMARC) to particle modeling (parScale), then the particle modeling to CFD modeling (Ansys FLUENT)

+_Note: Use case 3 is not yet complete and will be completed at a later stage._

 ![Use cases overview](./use_cases_overview.png "Use cases overview")

 For all practical purposes, the coupling from REMARC to parScale are identical between use case 2 and 3.